-Individuals complete a four-mile run, jog or walk, along with a series of 20 challenging bodyweight exercises or “obstacles”.
-Since the race is virtual, participants can participate from anywhere in the world and map their own outdoor course or choose to run/walk the four-miles indoors on a treadmill.
-For local runners, Type One offers the option of charted four-mile routes through local parks – and the closest thing to Renegade Run’s traditional race.
-Simply choose the starting time and Type One will send the trail map to run.
+Participants complete a four-mile run, jog or walk, along with the series of 20 challenging exercises or “obstacles” on their own.
+Participants can map their own outdoor four-mile route or run/walk the route indoors on a treadmill.
+For local runners, Type One offers the option of charted four-mile routes through local parks – which is the closest thing to Renegade Run’s traditional race.
+Simply choose the starting time and Type One will send a trail map to run.

-Use any tracking method (GPS device/watch, tracking website or app, or treadmill reading), to track your run and record proof for submission.
-Once the race (including obstacles) is completed, participants share their time, photos and videos with Type One on social media or by email.
+Participants use any tracking method (GPS device/watch, tracking website or app, or treadmill reading), to track their run and record proof for submission.
+Once the race and obstacles are completed, participants share their time, photos and videos with Type One on social media or by email.

 Type One Cares Campaign